dioris-moreno/opensips-mi-client/README.md

 ```

 To facilitate getting statistics by name, all possible statistics of a module are exposed in an enum of the class called **Stats**.
-For exmple, in order to only get the value of the **update_recv** statistic, call the getStatistics method of client.dialog
+For example, in order to get only the value of the **update_recv** statistic, call the getStatistics method of client.dialog
 using the corresponding enum member.

 ```typescript